SoftUni-Internal/interactive-content/EN/09-Exam-Preparation/00-Problem-01.md

 You have been given the web design of the application as **HTML** \+ **CSS** files.

-- Initially, all views and forms are shown by the HTML.
+- Initially, all of the views and the forms are shown in the HTML files.

-Your application may **hide/show elements** by CSS (display: none) or delete/reattach from and to the DOM all unneeded elements, or just display the views it needs to display.
+Your application may **hide/show elements** using CSS (display: none) or **delete/reattach** all unneeded elements from and to the DOM, or just render the views it needs to displayed.

 - You may render the views/forms/components with **JavaScript** or **lit-html**.

-- You are **allowed** to add **attributes** to any HTML elements.
+- You are **allowed** to add **attributes** to any HTML element.

 ## Important

-Do not change the elements' **class names** and ids.
+Do not change the elements' **class names** and IDs.

-Do not rename form fields/link/ids.
+Do not rename the form fields/links/IDs.

-You may modify **href attributes** of links and add **action/method attributes** to forms, to allow the use of a routing library.
+You may modify the **href attributes** of the links and add **actions/method attributes** to forms, to allow the use of a routing library.

 [/slide]
 [slide hideTitle]
-# Client-Side Web Application

-Design and implement a client-side front-end app (SPA).

-Implement the functionality described below.

-## Navigation Bar (5 Pts)
+# Navigation Bar (5 Pts)

+Navigation links should correctly change the current page (view).

-- Clicking on the links in the **NavBar** should display the view behind the navigation link.
+Clicking on the buttons on the navigation bar should display the view behind the link (views are represented as sections in the HTML code).

-- Your application may **hide/show elements** by CSS (display: none) or **delete/reattach** from and to the DOM all unneeded elements, or just display the views it needs to display.

-- The Logged\-in user navbar should contain the following elements: `[Create new offer]` a **link** to the **Create page**, the Shoe Shelf logo \- link to the listed shoes, the user caption `Welcome, {email}` and `[Logout]` link.
+The navigation bar of the logged-in user should contain the following elements: `[Create new offer]` a **link** to the **Create page**, the Shoe Shelf logo \- a link to the listed shoes, the user caption `Welcome, {email}` and the `[Logout]` link.

 [image assetsSrc="js-apps-exam-prep-1.png" /]

-- The guest users navbar should contain the following elements: **Shoe Shelf** with the logo in-between.
+The navigation bar of the guest users should contain the following elements: **Shoe Shelf** with the logo in-between.

 [image assetsSrc="js-apps-exam-prep-2.png" /]
 [/slide]